federicobond/nglint/doc/report.md

 # Future extensions

-Throught the duration of the project, the author kept a To Do list with ideas for future extensions.
+Throughout the duration of the project, the author kept a To Do list with ideas for future extensions.
 A sample of them has been reproduced below:

- * Add rules which depend on the presence or absense of siblings or otherwise related declarations.
+ * Add rules which depend on the presence or absence of siblings or otherwise related declarations.
  * Add multiple output formats for the linter messages, to ease integration with text editors and other tools.
  * Add command line options for ignoring certain rules.
  * Ignore linter errors when preceded by a specially formatted comment.
- * Use the QuickCheck library for testing the codebase
+ * Use the QuickCheck library for testing the codebase.

-# Futher research
+# Further research

 The author would like to explore more idiomatic alternatives for constructing linter rules.
 The `hlint` and `shellcheck` projects could prove useful for this